Nicolas Koeckert

 Nicolas Koeckert (born November 9, 1979) is a German violinist of Brazilian origin.
+He has been the concertmaster of the UAE National Orchestra since 2025.

 Biography

 Studies

 The German-Brazilian violinist Nicolas Koeckert, who comes from a traditional musical family, was born in 1979 in Munich, Germany.
 At the age of 5 he received as a gift his first violin from his grandfather.
 Nicolas started his academic studies when he was 16 at the Hochschule für Musik Würzburg with Grigori Zhislin.
 Continuing his studies with Zakhar Bron at the Hochschule für Musik Köln from 1998, Nicolas started to perform regularly as an international soloist.
 In 2005 he graduated with highest distinctions and two years later finished his master's degree.

 In 2001, he won the first prize at the ‘International Competition for Young Violinists Novosibirsk’ in Russia, where he also received the special prize for the best performance of the commissioned composition and the ‘Cultural Prize of Novosibirsk’.
 In 2002 Nicolas Koeckert became the first German to win a prize at the world-famous ‘International Tchaikovsky Competition’ in Moscow.
 As a recognition for his artistic achievements in the same summer he was awarded with the ‘Artist Promotion Prize of the Bavarian Government’.
 In the year 2003, he was prize winner at the Montreal International Musical Competition and also was awarded the second prize at the ‘Liana Isakadze International Violin Competition’ in St. Petersburg, Russia.